-Your AC is chugging away through another Edmonton summer and all of sudden the cool air stops coming out.
-You call an air conditioning technician to come to your home and evaluate the problem and before it’s over you’re going to have to pay a chuck of change for the repair.
-So at what point do you give up and just replace your current AC equipment?
+Your AC is chugging away through another Edmonton summer and suddenly the cool air stops coming out.
+You call an air conditioning technician to come to your home and evaluate the problem and before it’s over you’re going to have to pay a steep price for the repair.
+So at what point do you call it a day and just upgrade your current air conditioning equipment?

-Clearly as your system ages it’s likely to fail and lose efficiency.
-Air conditioners over eight years old are actually much less efficient than the current energy-efficient models available today.
-But if your equipment is more than 13 years old, you are likely to invest more money over time to keep it functioning than if you just purchased a new, energy-efficient air conditioner.
+Clearly the older your system gets, the more it’s likely to malfunction and lose efficiency.
+Air conditioning systems over nine years old are actually much less efficient than the current energy-efficient systems available today.
+But if your equipment is more than 15 years old, you are likely to invest more money over time to keep it functioning than if you just purchased a new, energy-efficient air conditioner.

-To keep on topic with the above statement, at some point it’s going to cost more to invest in new parts and repair issues than it would to just invest in a new air conditioner.
-Another thing to keep in mind is R-22, the usual refrigerant for old air conditioning equipment, is being phased out for the safety of the environment.
-If your air conditioner was produced before 2010, you will probably see a spike in the fee for your refrigerant until you replace your equipment.
+To keep on topic with the above statement, eventually it’s going to start costing more to invest in new parts and fix issues than it would to just invest in a new A/C. Another thing to keep in mind is R-22, the usual refrigerant for old A/C equipment, is being discontinued for the safety of the environment.
+If your air conditioner was produced before 2010, you will probably see a spike in the fee for your refrigerant until you replace your system.

-Engineering is constantly advancing and with that comes more energy-efficient air conditioning equipment.
-Equipment now tends to cost less to operate because they can cool the home more efficiently, saving you money on your cooling bills – and who doesn’t enjoy that?
+Technology is constantly developing and with that comes more energy-efficient air conditioning equipment.
+Equipment now tends to cost less to operate because they are able to cool the home more efficiently, saving you money on your energy bills – and who doesn’t enjoy that?

-To schedule a free in-home estimate to replace your old inefficient air conditioner, call Rob's Albertan Service Experts at 780-800-9047.
-We will pay you a visit, inspect your current cooling system, and review all of your options with you so you can make the best selection for your home.
-For additional information regarding if now is the best time to upgrade, download our free Home Heating and Cooling for Dummies eBook.
+To schedule a free in-home estimate to replace your old inefficient A/C equipment, call Rob's Albertan Service Experts at 780-800-9047.
+We will pay you a visit, inspect your current cooling system, and go over all of your options with you so you can make the best selection for your home.
+For more information regarding if now is the right time to upgrade, call today for a free in-home consultation.